daveshap/GATO_Framework/README.md

 Goal: GATO seeks utopia: high global living standards, individual liberty.
 Also addresses AI control problem, aims to prevent human extinction through global AI alignment.

-Key Concepts:
+Key Concepts: Many ingredients underpinning GATO Framework, some new, some familiar.
+Important to understand intersectionality of numerous concepts with GATO Framework.

 - Axiomatic Alignment: AGI understands, chooses to uphold Heuristic Imperatives, aligning with human values.
   - Axiomatic: Fundamental principles, taken as given.
 Assumed to be true.
 In this case; "suffering is bad", "prosperity is good", and "understnading is good".
   - Alignment: Conformity with a set path.
 In this context, AI behavior consistent with Heuristic Imperatives, human values.
 - Heuristic Imperatives: Universal principles, guide AI.
 Rooted in varied disciplines: evolution, neuroscience, cognition, anthropology, ethics.
-Reduce suffering, increase prosperity, expand understanding.
+They are: Reduce suffering in the universe, increase prosperity in the universe, and increase understanding in the universe.
+Easily understood by LLM technology.
   - Heuristic: Mental shortcut, rule of thumb.
 Simplifies decisions.
 Not perfect, but practical, enhanced through learning and experience.
   - Imperative: Essential command.
 Moral obligation, universally binding.
 - Beneficial Nash Equilibrium: Goal for global cooperation; each entity's strategy best response to others, resulting in beneficial outcome for all.